 It can help to take extra steps to darken the room, use a fan, and invest in sheets that wick away sweat and help regulate the body’s temperature.

 The wrong bedding and a warm room can make for an uncomfortable time, but people may get too hot for a variety of other reasons, such as:

 - consuming hot foods or beverages shortly before bed

 - having a reduction in estrogen levels during menopause

-- consuming too much alcohol or experiencing alcohol withdrawal
+- drinking too much alcohol or experiencing alcohol withdrawal

-- having a condition called hyperhidrosis — excessive sweating
+- having a condition called hyperhidrosis, which is excessive sweating

 - having a health problem that affects hormone levels